lukew244/student-directory/README.md

 # Student Directory #

-The student directory script allows you to manage the list of students enrolled at Villain's Academy.
+A simple Ruby script for managing a student directory that can be saved/loaded from a CSV file.
+One of the very first coding exercises I attempted, during the second week of the Makers Academy pre-course.

 ## How to Use ##